Llenar70/allye-doc/Binary Analysis.md

     *   Detailed information about each feature (and intercept) of the model is displayed in a table format.
         *   `VARIABLE`: Feature name or intercept.
 One-hot encoded variables are displayed with their original variable name and value (e.g., `grade_B`).
         *   `COEFFICIENT`: Learned coefficient value.
-        *   `P-Value`: p-value of the coefficient (displayed only if regularization type is `None`.
-Blue text if <= 0.05, red text otherwise).
+        *   `P-Value`: p-value of the coefficient (displayed only if regularization type is `None`).
+When the dataset contains more than 100,000 rows the widget randomly samples 100,000 rows to approximate p-values; therefore the values are approximate and a warning banner is shown.
+Blue text if ≤ 0.05, red text otherwise.
         *   `ODDS RATIO`: Odds ratio (`exp(coefficient)`).
         *   `IMPORTANCE`: Variable importance (absolute value of coefficient).
         *   `VIF`: Variance Inflation Factor.
-An indicator of multicollinearity.
-Generally, values exceeding 5 or 10 may indicate a problem.
+Calculation is optional (enable **Calculate VIF** in Advanced Options).
+The widget computes VIF on a random sample (default 10,000 rows) to accelerate processing on large datasets.
 Displayed as `-` (or NaN) for the intercept.
-Orange text if VIF is >= 5 and < 10, red text if VIF is >= 10.
+Orange text if VIF ≥ 5 and < 10, red text if VIF ≥ 10.

 4.  **Coefficient Visualization**
     *   Displays the coefficient values of each feature (excluding the intercept) as a bar plot.